HarisKordic/HarisKordic/README.md

 ### Hi there 👋, my name is Haris Kordic
 I am a  20 yo software developer from Sarajevo, BiH.
 Currently I'm in my second year of college at FIT (Faculty of Informational Technologies) in Mostar.
 In my free time I enjoy outdoor sports and activities.
 I strive to learn as much as I can in topics that  I'm interested in and I am working on becoming a FULL-STACK developer !
-Check out some of my work down below :D .
+Check out some of my work down below 😄 .

 Skills: C++ / REACT / JS / HTML / CSS/ Python/ Version control systems